linroger/Finance-Notes-and-Marginalia/Financial Engineering/Basis Trade Explainer.md

 > “\The [basis trade\] has been a common alpha-seeking strategy among actively managed funds for many decades.
 But more recently, it has grown due to regulatory constraints among dealers which incentivize large dealers to plan their balance sheet usage months in advance, which frequently takes the form of ‘use-it-or-lose-it’ allocations to end users.
 One way to occupy that sheet with limited downside is buying the futures basis, in which the cash CTD is funded in overnight or term repo and paired with a short position in the contact, which in principle limits downside by allowing the fund to deliver these securities into the short futures position.
 The CTD cash/futures basis has also generally traded with limited MTM volatility as well, which makes for an ideal way to preserve balance sheet allocations.”

-JPMorgan estimated that the basis trade stood at nearly $400 billion dollars (proxied by the amount of short interest across Treasury futures that didn’t seem to have much to do with economic bets.
+JPMorgan estimated that the basis trade stood $\$a_t$$ nearly $400 billion dollars (proxied by the amount of short interest across Treasury futures that didn’t seem to have much to do with economic bets.
 It’s not a perfect proxy but a lack of transparency is a hallmark of the hedge fund industry.
 It’s hard to tell what they’re doing).

 **The blow-up in basis**

 But as markets came crashing down in March 2020, the basis trade transformed into a problem instead of a solution.
 Suddenly renting out balance sheet to clients in this way didn’t look like such a great deal for banks.
 Sure, they were paid for this service, but they were in the process of de-risking and balance sheet was scarcer than ever.

 And so, banks rushed for the exit.
-And they did so all at once.
+And they did so all $\$a_t$$ once.

 This left hedge funds in a bit of a basis bother (say that three times fast).
 Sure, they could hold their positions until maturity, which would give them some breathing room to realize losses.
 But as banks ratcheted down risk *en masse*, they could no longer roll over their positions.
 They now had to liquidate their basis trades.